arvestad/FastPhylo/README.md

 # Fastphylo #

 Fastphylo is software project containing the implementations of the algorithms "Fast Computation of Distance Estimators", "Fast Neighbor Joining", and more.
+See the paper "FastPhylo: Fast tools for phylogenetics" for more information.

 The software is licensed under the MIT license.

 ## Downloads ##